aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/learn-features-of-conversion-to-pdf-a/_index.md

 PDF is a fixed page format that is very popular among users and is widely supported by various applications, as a PDF document looks the same on any device.
 For this reason, converting to PDF is an important feature of Aspose.Words.

 PDF is a complex format by itself, as it has a specific file structure, graphical model, font embedding, and some complex output functionality such as document structure tags, encryption, digital signatures, and editable forms.
-In addition, converting a document to PDF requires several calculation stages, which are complex and time-consuming.
+In addition, converting a document to PDF requires a few calculation stages, which are complex and time-consuming.

 Aspose.Words now allows users to work with PDF/A-1 and PDF/A-2 formats: